Jahfry/SteamOS/keyd.md

         > keyd virtual keyboard   0fac:0ade:efba1ddf      volumeup up

 * At this point you have a config file you can use to remap keys without affecting your Steam Deck volume/power buttons and an example of how to remap Escape and Control.
-* If you only have 1 USB device (or multiple but without the same keys on each) you can just modify the existing 'default.conf'.
+* If you only have 1 USB device (or multiple but without the same keys on each) you can just modify the existing 'default.conf' rather than using the rest of my configs below.
+* *If you have a 'default.conf' (bound to "*" all devices)* **BUT** *also have other configs (like I do below) that bind to individual devices*, ***those individual devices won't be affected by 'default.conf'***
+   * Just be aware of this.
+   * My recommendation is to keep the 'default.conf' for future flexibility, but make very specific mappings go in to separate conf files as shown in the next section.
+   * *Example:*
+      * 'default.conf' binds to * and changes "Escape" to be "CapsLock"
+      * 'keyboard.conf' binds specifically to a keyboard "1001:2002"
+      * *No mappings in 'default.conf' will apply to the keyboard "1001:2002"*, **but** ***WILL*** apply to any other keyboard that is connected (unless it also is bound in a different config file).

-* If you have multiple devices with the same keys and want to map them separately, keep reading the next section.
+* *If you have multiple devices with the same keys and want to map them separately*, keep reading the next section.
 * For more information on remapping:
    *  [GitHub - rvaiya/keyd: A key remapping daemon for linux.](https://github.com/rvaiya/keyd?tab=readme-ov-file)
    *  `man keyd`